off-by-one/ndn-cxx/docs/tutorials/security-validator-config.rst

 ~~~~~~~~~~~~~~~~~~~~

 Replay checkers check the time-of-signature metadata in an Interest's signature
 to ensure that a signed Interest has not been recieved multiple times.
-All
+Since
+they require an Interest signature, these checkers cannot be placed in a rule
+for data.

-three follow a basic pattern:
+All three follow a basic pattern:

 ::